R

 Data Manipulation

-- dplyr: Data transformation
+- dplyr: Data transformation (grammar of data manipulation)

-- tidyr: Data tidying
+- tidyr: Data tidying / reshaping

-- data.table: Fast data manipulation
+- data.table: High-performance data manipulation

 Data Visualization